Today I was just

 How did this impulse become the primary motivator in your life?

-If you would like to read more articles on similar topics, or be the first to know about it when new articles go up, I invite you to bookmark this site or subscribe to its RSS feed.
+If you would like to read more articles on similar topics, or be the first to know about it when new articles go up, I invite you to bookmark this site or subscribe using the Subscribe Box in the upper right-hand corner over there.
 Looking forward to continuing on with this on-going “guilt-defeating” saga and hopefully be able to share some tales of progress with you soon!

 If you liked this article you might also enjoy: